Do’s and don’ts of decorating your patio

 May 26, 2022

 As the weather gets nicer, we want to spend more time outdoors among the chirping birds, sunny skies, and blooming trees.
 If you have a yard, it’s easy to do that right at home, without having to travel far.
-Check out our tips to transform your patio into an inviting destination this season, no major renovations required!
+Check out our tips to transform your patio into an inviting destination this season — no major renovations required!
+As always, just be sure to check with your HOA to comply with any related regulations that may be in effect in your neighborhood.

 Do have a plan